tedneward/Azgaarnoth/Classes/Fighter/Scout.md

 In addition, you are skilled at navigating the wilderness.
 You gain the following benefits when traveling for an hour or more:

-* Difficult terrain doesn’t slow your group’s travel.
+* Difficult terrain doesn't slow your group's travel.

-* Your group can’t become lost except by magical means.
+* Your group can't become lost except by magical means.

 * Even when you are engaged in another activity while traveling (such as foraging, navigating, or tracking), you remain alert to danger.
 You always have advantage on Perception checks when attempting to perceive danger.